SBSEDV/form-bundle/README.md

 #### [**FormErrorNormalizer**](./src/Serializer/Normalizer/FormErrorNormalizer.php)

 The most important normalizer.
-This normalizer supports submitted, invalid form.
+This normalizer supports submitted, invalid forms.

 The normalized data is an associative array with the following structure: